jorgeAML/coderdojoguatemala/README.md

 # coder dojo guatemala
-This is a programming club where we are going to set tutorials and projects about robotics, how to make websites, games and even R or Neo4j language for those that want to take your skills to the next level or if you are novice do not worry.
+This is a programming club where we are going to post tutorials and projects about robotics, how to make websites, games and even R or Neo4j language for those that want to take your skills to the next level or if you are novice do not worry.
 But right now we are working on the website, design and the templates, of course this is the first version.

 ### See the project in onion link